Transfer of Real Estate

 1) Property Tax Adjustment.
 Possession is before June 30th so Jane would have a credit from the seller for approximately $800 (Jan to May = 4 months * $200/mo)

 2) Property Tax Account.
-The lender will be collecting the property taxes with Jane's mortgage payments, her property tax account catch up will be $2,200 (Total taxes due June 30th is $2,400 - $200 that will be paid in her June mortgage payment)
+The lender will be collecting the property taxes with Jane's mortgage payments, her property tax account catch up will be $2,200 (Total taxes due June 30th is $2,400 - $200 will be collected with her June mortgage payment)

 3) Jane will need to pay a lump sum of $1,400 to catch up her property tax account with the lender. ($2,200 ppty tax account catch up less $800 credit from the seller)